-This project is guided by our Indigenous Advisory Committee.
-It involves seven organizations working with Sarasvàti Productions to offer a creative and safe space for youth.
-We will be using an artistic lens for Winnipeg’s Indigenous youth to examine how they interact with the world around them and how the world in turn interacts with them.
-This collaboration will bring together youth and elders, various artists and a broad audience over a year and a half.
+This project was guided by our Indigenous Advisory Committee.
+It involved seven organizations working with Sarasvàti Productions to offer a creative and safe space for youth.
+The goal was to use an artistic lens for Winnipeg’s Indigenous youth to examine how they interact with the world around them and how the world in turn interacts with them.
+This collaboration will brought together youth and Elders, various artists and a broad audience over two years.

 The first phase of the Consultation Circles & Workshop Series, were a success!
 In these Consultation Circles the Sarasvàti team, the youth, and the organizations’ employees developed a framework for arts-based workshops.
 The goal of the Consultation Circles was to get input from the staff and youth on how to structure and set-up the workshop sessions including what type of art can be used to give life to their stories.

 As a report-back on the consultations, Sarasvàti Productions hosted a Project Launch in early May 2019.
 The Sarasvàti team members including Marsha Knight – Indigenous Coordinator, Jaime Black – Resident Artist and Nova Courchene – Project Coordinator revealed what the youth shared.
 The event also included a reading of Jo MacDonald’s OUR HOME & native land.
 The conversations circles with the public, schools and organizations were extremely inspiring and informative.
 Please see graphic below for audience responses.